End-to-end Temporal Action Detection with Transformer: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Evaluation Metrics.} We conduct experiments on THUMOS14~\cite{jiang2014thumos}, HACS Segments~\cite{zhao2019hacs}, and ActivityNet-1.3~\cite{caba2015activitynet}.
 THUMOS14 is built on videos from 20 sports action classes.
 It contains 200 and 213 untrimmed videos for training and testing.
 There are 3007 and 3358 action instances on the two sets.
+The average length of actions is 5 seconds.
 ActivityNet-1.3 and HACS Segments share the same 200 classes of daily activities.
 Both datasets are split into three sets: training, validation, and testing.
 The numbers of videos in these sets are 10024, 4926, and 5044 respectively on ActivityNet-1.3, and 37613, 5981, and 5987 on HACS Segments.
+The average length of actions is 48 seconds on ActivityNet-1.3 and 33 seconds on HACS Segments.
 On both datasets, the annotations on the testing set are reserved by the organizers.
 Therefore, we evaluate on the validation set.

 Following conventions, the mean average precision (mAP) at different IoU thresholds is used for performance evaluation.
 On THUMOS14, the IoU thresholds for computing mAPs are $[0.3:0.7:0.1]$.
 On the other two datasets, we report mAPs at the thresholds $\{0.5, 0.75, 0.95\}$ and the average mAP at the thresholds $[0.5:0.95:0.05]$.
+For simplicity, we denote mAP at the IoU threshold $\alpha$ as mAP$_\alpha$ and the average mAP is referred to as mAP unless specially noted.